riccardo-dagna/roguelike-tutorial-tcod/README.md

 ## List of mechanics

+(If it's "for the enemy", it's a mechanic only usable by the enemies, if it's "on the enemy", it's a mechanic only usable by the player, otherwise it's for both)

 Mechanics added in the game, already tested:
 - Movement and basic attacks
 - Random map generation and floor difficulty